mjharriso/MIDAS/README.md

 DESCRIPTION
 ===========

- MIDAS (MIDAS Iso-surface Data Analysis Software) is a Python package primarily for processing gridded data stored in CF-compliant NetCDF/HDF5 format (http://cfconventions.org).
+ MIDAS (MIDAS IsoSurface Data Analysis Software) is a Python package for Analyzing gridded data stored in CF-compliant NetCDF/HDF5 format (http://cfconventions.org).

- A handful of functions have been employed as class methods.
+ Several functions of use for climate applications have been employed as class methods.
- For example: spatial interpolation between quadrilateral meshes using the FMS code developed at NOAA/GFDL; temporal interpolation between calendar dates (datetime); conservative re-mapping in the vertical dimension using MOM6/ALE developed at Princeton and NOAA/GFDL; spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ'; and temporal averaging (Datetime).
+ For example: spatial interpolation between quadrilateral meshes using NOAA/GFDL FMS libraries; temporal interpolation between calendar dates (datetime); conservative re-mapping in the vertical dimension using MOM6/ALE developed at Princeton and NOAA/GFDL; spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ'; and temporal averaging (datetime).

- MIDAS (Modular Isosurface Data Analysis System) was first developed by Matthew Harrison 2011-2012 as an employee of NOAA in the GFDL Oceans and Sea Ice Processes Group.
+ Originated by Matthew Harrison (2011) matthew.harrison@noaa.gov

  This work is licensed under the Creative Commons